falco81/DOSRetroPC/README.md

 ### Mixer Operation — which faders to raise

 The QX1222USB has no mute buttons on stereo channels — use the faders.
-AWE32 (CH11+12) is almost always up for sound effects.
+AWE32 (CH 3+4) is almost always up for sound effects.
 Adjust the music source channel depending on the game.

 | Game type | CH 1+2 PicoGUS | CH 3+4 AWE32 | CH 5+6 MT32-pi | CH 7+8 MT-32 | CH 9+10 SC-55 | CH 11+12 SC-88 |